-The now famous Macintosh computer has just turned 30.
-When Apple President Steve Jobs launched this computer at the Flint Center on De Anza College campus on January 24, 1984 to the theme from Chariots of Fire he called it “insanely great!”
+The now-famous Macintosh computer has just turned 36.
+When Apple President Steve Jobs launched this computer at the Flint Center on De Anza College campus on January 24, 1984, to the theme from Chariots of Fire, he called it “insanely great!”
 The $1.5M “1984” Superbowl commercial filmed by Sir Ridley Scott had appeared on TV two days before Macintosh went on sale and the world was holding its breath.

 When IBM released the so-called IBM PC in 1981, I remember saying at the time that it “legitimized the desktop microcomputer market,” at least for business.
 Though it was called a Personal Computer, few people that I knew had one at home.
 It was driven to popularity with MS-DOS, a character-based user interface, first with green characters on a black screen, then in living color.
 The PC had been around for almost a decade, back to the Xerox PARC Alto machine, but they were too expensive and too difficult to use for the ordinary mortal.
-The more hobby-friendly Commodore PET, Atari, TRS-80 were within people’s budgets, but were mostly used by hobbyists.
-CP/M machines from Compaq were used by early adopters in the business world.
+The more hobby-friendly Commodore PET, Atari, TRS-80 were within people’s budgets but were mostly used by hobbyists.
+Early adopters used CP/M machines from Compaq in the business world.
 Even Apple II computers were around then.

 - Graphical User Interface (GUI) that even kids could figure out.
 I started my kids on Mac when they were 2.

 - Mouse/menu-based operating system that did not require memorizing commands and typing classical geek on the keyboard.

 - Bit-mapped screen allowing drawing any shape or picture on the screen and not just characters.
 It had lots of different fonts!